Louack/chess-manager/README.md

 This Django/React desktop app is aiming to help people create and manage chess tournaments for 8 players  and is based on the swiss chess tournament playing system.
+This is also my very first React app as a python backend developper.

 ## Developpment setup (without Docker)